 Create Submission Levels

-I’ve already covered research tips for finding agents, and now is the time to pull out the list you have complied.
-You should divide your agent list into three levels.
+I’ve already covered research tips for finding agents, and now is the time to pull out the list you have compiled.
+You should divide your agent list into two levels.
 One will be your top-tier, the A-listers.
 These are the agents that you’d want to represent you if you could pick from anyone.
 Then you will make your B-list.
 These are the ones that would fit great with you and maybe be more realistic in accepting your manuscript.
-The last level is your C-list.
-These agents will seem like a good fit but might not be perfectly suited for you.
 They may be the newer agents who don’t have a full list and also might not have a lot of credentials yet.
-Once you have your agents all separated into three levels, you’re ready to submit.
+Once you have your agents all separated into two levels, you’re ready to submit.

 Submit